Enoch Mgijima: Work

 In April 1907, Mgijima had his first vision in which an angel said to him: "I have sent you to these people because I am worried that although they worship me, they are not honest in their worship of me.
 I want you to worship me according to your old traditions."
 After ignoring the vision, Mgijima began preaching again and acquired a large following as an evangelist.
 In 1910, after seeing Halley's Comet, Mgijima felt that his vision had been confirmed.
 To him, this was a sign that God was angry with humans and that they should return to their Old Testament beliefs.

 In 1912, Mgijima broke away from the Wesleyan Methodist Church and began baptising his followers whom he called the "Israelites" in the Black Kei River.
 This came after Mgijima had received a visit from John Isaac Msikinya, a man who had just come back from studying theology and anthropology at Howard University in Washington DC.
 Msikinya came with an instruction from Pastor William Saunders Crowdy in the United States.
 Crowdy was a run-away slave, a soldier and the founder of the original Church of God and Saints of Christ – the world's oldest black Hebrew denomination.
 The instruction was that Mgijima should leave the Wesleyan Methodist Church.
 In November 1912, he joined the Church of God and Saints of Christ, a small church based in the United States of America, observed the Sabbath on Saturday, held services four times a day, and had the Passover in mid-April as their main festival.

 Towards the end of 1912, Mgijima predicted that the world would end by Christmas and would be followed by 30 days of rain.
 As a result of his prediction, the Israelites stopped working their fields.
 However, the end did not come.
 Over the years his visions became more intense.
 The Church of God and Saints of Christ asked Mgijima to renounce his visions.
 When he refused to do so, he was excommunicated.
 As a result, the church split into two factions – the Church of God and Saints of Christ and Mgijima's faction, the Israelites.

 Mgijima, who had accumulated a large following, stood up at the tabernacle during a church service in 1919 and said "Juda, Efrayime, Josef, nezalwane (Judah, Ephraim, Joseph and brethren)".
-According to his followers, Israelites all over the country heard these words and understood that they were to come to Ntabelanga, their prophet's holy village, and await the Lord's coming.
+According to his followers, Israelites all over the country heard these words and believed that they were to come to Ntabelanga, their prophet's holy village, and await the Lord's coming.
 By 1921, 3000 Israelites had arrived in Ntabelanga.